cis-famu/oer-assignment-group-4-1/Chapter-2.md

 ### Review Questions

+What library is necessary for the use of the string or getline functions?

+What type of information can be manipulated with the string and getline functions?

+True/false – String can store information with spaces included?

 ## Debugging: Understanding Logic Errors and Debugging with cout Statements
 There is a difference between syntax errors which are found by the compiler, and logical errors which are not usually detected by the compiler.